 What is user experience?

-User experience by today's standards doesn't start when you visit a website and doesn't end when you leave it.
+User experience by today's standards does not begin when a user visits a website and does not end when he or she leaves it.
 Rather, it describes the entire experience that a user has with the brand or product - from the first to the last contact.

 However, I would like to limit myself only to the subarea that is directly related to a website: usability.
 The path through our product should therefore be as pleasant and seamless as possible.
 However, you should not disregard the budget and internal company specifications.

-Good usability can have a not insignificant impact on your sales figures.
-What drives me personally is the duty as a website operator not to frustrate the user.
+Good usability can have a significant impact on your sales figures.
+What drives me personally is the duty as a website owner not to frustrate the user.

 Affordances, Signifiers and Feedback